IepIweidieng/TJAPlayer3/tja.md

 The visual beat duration behavior between positive and negative delay is not symmetrical, so the visual effects of positive delays and negative delays with total delay duration being zero do not cancel out.
 The behavior is as follows:

-Examplar Combination | Musical Beat-time Diagram | Visual Beat-time Diagram
+Example Combination | Musical Beat-time Diagram | Visual Beat-time Diagram
 --- | --- | ---
 *d*<sub>0</sub>: Positive delay <br /> + *d*<sub>1</sub>: Negative delay & positive BPM <br /> + *d*<sub>2</sub>: Positive BPM & positive beat duration (with notes) | ![Musical beat-time diagram for positive delay and then negative delay](tja-assets/ba-t_pos-delay-then-neg-delay.svg) | ![Visual beat-time diagram for positive delay and then negative delay, positive BPM](tja-assets/bv-t_pos-delay-then-neg-delay_pos-bpm.svg)